Transitional West Philadelphia Home Makeover

 A Beautiful New First Floor Renovation in Philadelphia

+In this new area, we installed beautiful custom walnut herringbone hardwood flooring to create a sense of elegance and style, but to also match the original flooring in the dining room.
 In the kitchen, we installed custom cabinetry with shaker paneling on doors and flat paneling on drawers crowned with quartz countertops.
 Since both the cabinetry and countertops were light in tone, our client selected a gorgeous deep blue tile backsplash rich in texture and depth.
 Walnut accents were incorporated throughout the kitchen, both in the cabinet hardware and at the millwork included with the hidden range hood.

 Additionally, we replaced many of the windows throughout the first and second floor with new, wood/clad double-hung and custom arched fixed windows.
 This increased the home’s energy efficiency and, in the case of the breakfast nook, added focal points to the design while introducing ample natural light.